STPI Research Staff

 Benjamin A. Corbin's research background touches on a variety of subjects related to space exploration.
 His doctoral research was on the design and evaluation of distributed satellites and how to leverage the emergent capabilities of distributed satellites in space science missions, while his masters’ research studied ultraviolet emissions of hydrogen in the upper atmospheres of Venus and Jupiter.
 Dr. Corbin’s other theoretical research has included concept studies for shared human and robotic missions to Mars orbit, asteroid detection, deflection, and mitigation strategies, and space science satellite constellations.
 In addition, he has designed and built hardware for research on flame speed gas dynamics, sounding rocket telescopes, plasma ramjet thrusters, and small satellites.
 Dr. Corbin holds a PhD in aeronautics and astronautics with a focus in space systems engineering, MS degrees in aeronautics and astronautics and Earth and planetary sciences from the Massachusetts Institute of Technology, and a BS degree in aerospace engineering from the University of Central Florida.

-Keith W. Crane is an economist who works on issues pertaining to energy and environmental technologies with a focus on those designed to reduce emissions of greenhouse gases.
-Prior to coming to STPI he was Director of the RAND Corporation’s Environment, Energy, and Economic Development Program and Acting Director of its Transportation, Space, and Technology Program.
+Keith W. Crane is an economist who works on issues pertaining to space, civilian nuclear power, quantum technologies, energy and the environment.
+Prior to coming to STPI in 2016, he was Director of the RAND Corporation’s Environment, Energy, and Economic Development Program.
 In addition to his work on technology, energy, and the environment, he has written extensively on Afghanistan, post-conflict nation building and economic development, China, and the transition economies of Eastern Europe and the Commonwealth of Independent States.
 In the fall of 2003, Dr. Crane served as an economic policy advisor to the Coalition Provisional Authority in Baghdad.
-Prior to rejoining RAND in February 2002, Dr. Crane was Chief Operating Officer and Director of Research at PlanEcon, Inc., a research and consulting firm based in Washington, DC, that focuses on Central and Eastern Europe and the former Soviet republics.
+Prior to rejoining RAND in February 2002, Dr. Crane was Chief Operating Officer and Director of Research at PlanEcon, Inc., a research and consulting firm based in Washington, DC, that focused on Central and Eastern Europe and the former Soviet republics.

 William E. J. Doane has expertise in computer science, computer science education, computer science education research, information science, instructional design, and curriculum development.
 Before joining STPI, Dr. Doane was a research associate at the University at Albany and the Association for the Cooperative Advancement of Science & Education.
 Additionally, he has held faculty appointments at the University at Albany, Bennington College, the College of Saint Rose, Skidmore College, and several other institutions.
 Dr. Doane holds a PhD in informatics from the State University of New York at Albany, an MS in information and computer sciences from the University of Hawaii, and a BA in cognitive science from Hampshire College.

-Jason A. Gallo has expertise in mass communications, information policy, information and communication technologies, and policy analysis.
-Dr. Gallo leads STPI’s Earth observation work with the Office of Science and Technology Policy (OSTP) and the National Science and Technology Council (NSTC) U.S. Group on Earth Observation Subcommittee and Program.
+Jason A. Gallo has expertise in Earth observation and remote sensing policy, information policy, information and communication technologies, and policy analysis.
+Dr. Gallo leads STPI’s Earth observation work with OSTP and the National Science and Technology Council (NSTC) U.S. Group on Earth Observation Subcommittee and Program.
 Before joining STPI, Dr. Gallo was a visiting lecturer in the Communications Studies Department at Northwestern University and a dissertation fellow at the Center for Nanotechnology in Society at the University of Wisconsin-Madison.
 His academic research focused on the role of the National Science Foundation in the development of U.S. information infrastructure.
 He holds an MA in Communication, Culture, and Technology from Georgetown University and a PhD in Media, Technology, and Society from Northwestern University.

 Xueying "Shirley" Han brings experience and expertise in the areas of China science and technology (S&T) policy, STEM education, global migration of talent, survey and experimental methodology, community ecology, and marine science.
 Prior to joining STPI, she was a post-doctoral fellow at the Center for Nanotechnology in Society at the University of California, Santa Barbara (UCSB) where her research focused on the role of industrial policy on S&T innovation and STEM education in China.
 Her doctoral research focused on the importance of herbivore functional groups to coral reef recovery and resilience.
 Dr. Han holds a PhD in ecology, evolution, and marine biology from UCSB with a focus on coral reef community ecology, a master’s degree in applied statistics and probability from UCSB, and BA degrees in mathematics and biology from Colgate University.